-Polymetal Targets MSCI Russia With Start of Trading in Moscow
+Polymetal Targets MSCI Index With Start of Trading in Moscow

-Polymetal International Plc (POLY), the Russian gold producer that’s being ejected from the FTSE 100 benchmark index this month, plans to start trading its shares in Moscow to broaden its investor base.
+Polymetal International Plc (POLY), the Russian gold producer that will be removed from the FTSE 100 benchmark stock index this month, plans to begin trading its shares in Moscow to broaden the company’s investor base.

-Trading of the shares in Moscow is expected to start June 20, Polymetal said today in a statement on its website.
-As part of the move, one of its minority shareholders will sell as many as 2 million shares valued at about $20 million that will be traded in the Russian capital, Chief Executive Officer Vitaly Nesis said in a phone interview.
+Trading on the Moscow stock exchange is scheduled to start June 20, Polymetal said today in a statement on its website.
+One of its minority holders will sell as many as 2 million shares valued at about $20 million to be traded in the Russian capital, Chief Executive Officer Vitaly Nesis said in a phone interview.

-The Moscow listing is an effort to gain possible inclusion in the MSCI Russia benchmark, Nesis said, as well as allow the company to shore up its investor base.
+The Moscow listing is also part of an effort to gain inclusion in the MSCI Russia benchmark, Nesis said.

 To contact the reporter on this story: Yuliya Fedorinova in Moscow at firstname.lastname@example.org